apache/sis/optional/src/org.apache.sis.referencing.epsg/test/org/apache/sis/referencing/factory/sql/epsg/README.md

 unzip EPSG-<version>-PostgreSQL.zip
 export EPSG_SCRIPTS=$PWD
 ```

+Execute the scripts in the `public` schema of a PostgreSQL database on the local host.
+This page assumes that the database name is "Referencing", but any other name can be used
+if the argument given to `TableScriptUpdater` (later in this page) is adjusted accordingly.

 If a copy of the original SQL scripts (as downloaded from EPSG) for the previous version is still available,
 and if the following commands report no difference, then jump to "execute main" step.